EBI-BioModels/write-rest-api-manual/README.md

 ## uploading files
 Update the variable `FILES_DIR` in the `cmd.sh` script to the path where your model files are located.
-Both absolute and relative path perfectly work. <strong>Make sure the names of all files match with the names defined in the `submission-metadata.json` file, otherwise the process will definitely fail.
+Both absolute and relative path perfectly work. <strong>Make sure the names of all files match with the names defined in the `submission-metadata.json` file, otherwise the process will definitely fail</strong>.

 ## input file: submission-metadata.json
 A copy of the input file like `submission-metadata.json` is downloaded from BioModels.
 When viewing an individual model in BioModels in JSON format, we can hit, for example, `https://wwwdev.ebi.ac.uk/biomodels/MODEL1703310000?format=json` in on the dev instance.

 Then, appending some other properties to that JSON file.
 These properties are explained below.

-* "type": "PubMed ID"|"DOI": `required` in the `publication` section.
+- "type": "PubMed ID"|"DOI": `required` in the `publication` section.
-* "accession": "34380040": `required` in the `publication` section.
+- "accession": "34380040": `required` in the `publication` section.
-* "isAmend": true|false: `required` for UPDATE
+- "isAmend": true|false: `required` for UPDATE.
-* "comment": "A free text describing what you have modified your model.": `required` for UPDATE
+- "comment": "A free text describing what you have modified your model.": `required` for UPDATE.
-* "submissionId" : "MODEL2406050001": `required` for UPDATE
+- "submissionId" : "MODEL2406050001": `required` for UPDATE.
-* "modelling_approach": "ordinary differential equation model": `required`.
+- "modelling_approach": "ordinary differential equation model": `required`.
-* "readme_submission": "This is the first sumbmission done via API": `optional`
+- "readme_submission": "This is the first sumbmission done via API": `optional`.
-* "other_info": "SBML Model Format": `optional`
+- "other_info": "SBML Model Format": `optional`.
-* "isMetadataSubmission": true|false: `optional`
+- "isMetadataSubmission": true|false: `optional`.

-The rest fields are explainable as what their names are.
+The other fields are explainable as what their names are.